tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 categories: ["elixir", "ecto", "database"]
 ---

 In a [previous post](/2021/09/intro-to-postgres-explain), I gave a brief introduction to understanding the results of an `EXPLAIN` query (from postgres, at least).
-After writing that post and becoming more familiar with `EXPLAIN`, I have found myself using it more often to debug queries.

-My current project is a [Phoenix](https://www.phoenixframework.org/) application with which we are using [Ecto](https://hexdocs.pm/ecto/Ecto.html).
-In this post, I will cover how to use Ecto to generate an `EXPLAIN` query.
+In this post, I cover generating an `EXPLAIN`query with [Ecto](https://hexdocs.pm/ecto/Ecto.html).

 ## Explaining

 Fortunately, Ecto provides an explain function, [`Ecto.Adapters.SQL.explain/4`](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.html#explain/4).

-The function is provided in the adapters module because not all database management systems provide `EXPLAIN` capabilities. `explain/4` will leverage the [DBMS-specific adapter for generating the query](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.Connection.html#c:explain_query/4):
+The function is provided in the adapters module because not all database management systems support `EXPLAIN` capabilities. `explain/4` will leverage a [DBMS-specific adapter for generating the query](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.Connection.html#c:explain_query/4):

 > Executes an EXPLAIN statement or similar for the given query according to its kind and the adapter in the given repository.

-The first argument to `Ecto.Adapters.SQL.explain/4` is the `Repo` module.
-There is also a `Repo.explain/3` function that is made available as a convenience and alleviates the need to pass in the `Repo`.
+The first argument to `Ecto.Adapters.SQL.explain/4` is a `Repo` module.
+There is also a convenience function, `Repo.explain/3` which alleviates the need to pass in the `Repo`.

 ```ex
 iex()> h Repo.explain/3